-- Your GP and hospital records - The UK Renal Registry which collects data on patients with end-stage kidney disease - NHS Digital which collects, stores and analyses information from a variety of databases including: - Hospital Episode Statistics (HES) this includes information about all hospital admissions, including when, why and for how long - Civil Registration this provides information on patients who have died, including the date and cause of death - Public Health England which collects data on long-term health conditions, infections and vaccination records.
-(Similar public health databases are linked to in the other countries of the UK.)
+- Your GP and hospital records - The UK Renal Registry which collects data on patients with end-stage kidney disease - PatientView which, if you have signed up, collects information from your hospital records and makes it available to you via its website or app. - NHS Digital which collects, stores and analyses information from a variety of databases including: - Hospital Episode Statistics (HES) - this includes information about all hospital admissions, including when, why and for how long - Civil Registration this provides information on patients who have died, including the date and cause of death

+- Public Health England which collects data on long-term health conditions, infections and vaccination records.
+(Similar public health databases are linked to in the other countries of the UK.) - Any other UK-based ethically approved national research studies, registries or biobanking schemes that you have previously consented to and participated in, or will do so in the future